GordianNaught/cl-durian/README.md

 ### html
 `html' takes a list structure and creates a formatted html string.
 This is the main function of cl-durian.
 ### *force-tags-lowercase*
-defaults to `t' (true)
+defaults to *t* (true)
 This forces all tags to lowercase.
-It can be changed, but it defaults to `t' for convenience as symbols are naturally read in all caps by the lisp reader.
+It can be changed, but it defaults to *t* for convenience as symbols are naturally read in all caps by the lisp reader.
 ### html-escape
 escapes a string for use in html (not generally needed, cl-durian handles the escaping of strings automatically).
 ### script